kotrino/RuLRS-core/src/lua/README.md

 # Which file do I need?
-* For transmitters on master, RuLRS 2.x, or 3.0 -> rulrsV3.lua
+* For transmitters on main, RuLRS 2.x, or 3.0 -> rulrsV3.lua
 * For transmitters on 1.x -> RULRS.lua

 ### Downloading from Github: